By Nikos Loukas, InflightFeed article updated December 2013

 Mix ‘n match

 To help increase revenues for their buy-on-board program, airBaltic’s latest ancillary initiative is a novel food ordering system that allows customers to customize their in-flight meal when they book their seat.
-During the pre-order process passengers can choose from a range of meal options, as well as drinks and desserts, and virtually ‘drag and drop’ their preferred meal items onto a digital airline tray, with their chosen meal served to them during the flight.
-The service is expected to be up and running in May.
+During the pre-order process passengers can choose from a wide range of meal options, as well as drinks and desserts, and virtually ‘drag and drop’ their preferred meal items onto a digital airline tray, with their chosen meal served to them during the flight.
+The service was ‘soft launched’ in May 2013 followed by a full launch in October.

-Passengers can choose from a variety of 20 pre order meal options, including fish souvlaki, teriyaki salmon, grilled pork or chicken breast, served with one of three salads and one of three types of bread.
-Hot meals are priced from EUR 7 to 12, salads from EUR 5 to 8, while bread costs EUR 1.
+Passengers using the ‘airBalticMeal’ service can choose from a variety of more than 70 pre-order meal options onto their virtual tray, including vegetable risotto, fish souvlaki, teriyaki salmon, grilled pork or chicken breast, served with one of nine salads and one of nine types of dessert, and a drink of choice.
+The inflight meals can be pre-ordered during the flight booking, or any other time no later than 48 hours before departure, and hot meals are priced from EUR 7 to 12 and salads from EUR 5 to 8.

 And as consumers become more conscious of what they are eating, each menu items offers nutritional information allowing passengers to make an informed inflight meal decision.

-AirBaltic’s customized meal ordering system is provided in conjunction with LSG SkyChefs, whose facility at Riga Airport produces approximately 4,500 meals a day and who guarantees each passenger will see his or her customized meal delivered on board – if ordered at least 24 hours prior to departure.
+AirBaltic’s customized meal ordering system is has been developed together with LSG SkyChefs, whose facility at Riga Airport produces approximately 4,500 meals a day and who guarantees each passenger will see his or her customized meal delivered on board – if ordered at least 48 hours prior to departure.